naiches/dark-mode-for-wp-dashboard/readme.txt

 3. Themes

 == Changelog ==
+= 1.2.3 =
+- Update: Added a toggle in the WP Admin toolbar.
+Also added support for Gutenberg Blocks by Kadence Blocks and fixed minor Gutenberg issues

+= 1.2.2 =
+- Fixed: Minor issue with ACF Group field

 = 1.2.1 =
 - Update: Added support for Google Analytics for WordPress by MonsterInsights & WP to Twitter